damazz/HQCA/README.md

 ## References

-The software was utilized in various forms to obtain results listed in the below.
-In particular, some of the methods covered here are referenced and explained further in these articles, which cover varying aspects quantum simulation for quantum chemistry.
-While the earlier works might not be exactly replicated with this code, as this project, qiskit, and the quantum devices themselves have all changed significantly, the ideas present in them are accesible, and could be replicated with this module in a straightforward manner.
-When possible, these are provided as examples.
+The software was utilized in various forms to obtain results in the below papers.
+In particular, some of the methods covered here are referenced and explained further in these articles, which cover varying aspects of quantum simulation for quantum chemistry.
+While the earlier works might not be exactly replicated with this code, as this project, qiskit, and the quantum devices themselves have all changed significantly, the ideas presented in them are accessible, and could be replicated with this module in a straightforward manner.
+When possible, problems tackled in these papers are provided as examples.

 ### Quantum ACSE